Moss is the New Paint: How to Create Art with Moss

 On a wall: by using the same principle, it’s not hard to install the tiles on a vertical surface.
 You can cover biiiiigggg surfaces or smaller ones.
 Tip : always think of framing the project somehow to hide the side of the tiles.

 Mossart signs and logos: each fiber of lichen is just like a pixel on a computer screen: you can only create shapes that are detailed to a certain point.
 Overall, the result depends on the size of your project and the care with which you glue the moss.

 Mossart frames: everybody’s got an old empty frame they don’t know what to do with.
 This could be perfect for a rustic or modern Mossart frame.

-Choosing which Colour
+Choosing which Color

 You see that there’s a lot of green in what we’ve done, but for their kitchen this family chose Silver Grey, for a very eye-pleasing result.

 The reindeer moss, harvested sustainably in Norway, is preserved using only natural products.
-First the water in it is replaced with glycerine, and then the moss is dyed with food dye.
+First, the water in it is replaced with glycerine, and then the moss is dyed with food dye.
 Preserved means it is not live, and the versatile material can be played with in many, many ways – have you seen the glass-top coffee table with moss underneath?
 Who doesn’t dream of having coffee on top of a bed of green reindeer moss in the comfort of their living room?